kyma-project/website/content/blog-posts/2020-08-20-release-notes-1.15/index.md

 Not to mention the beautiful architecture of the city!
 Inspired by the views, we worked on improving our Console UI.
 We also added more documentation sources to the website.
-Lastly, we worked on tweaks and improvements for Monitoring, the Kyma CLI, and the ORY stack.
+Lastly, we worked on tweaks and improvements for monitoring, Kyma CLI, and the ORY stack.
 Read the notes to find out more.

 <!-- overview -->

 See the overview of all changes in this release:

-- [Monitoring](#monitoring) - `Jaeger` datasource in Grafana
+- [Monitoring](#monitoring) - Jaeger datasource in Grafana
 - [CLI](#cli) - Installation from a local checkout to a remote cluster, improved resilience of the `install` command
 - [ORY stack](#ory-stack) - Reduced time of Hydra installation, increased availability of Hydra during updates, improved stability of Oathkeeper
 - [Console](#console) - Managing OAuth2 clients from the Console UI, collapsible navigation categories, configuration of event triggers for services